 Immediately After Dyeing

 Step one, of course, is to take your stylist’s recommendations.
 Your stylist knows what’s best for the specific dyeing process they’ve used, so you should defer to those suggestions first.
-When your stylist suggests a specific salon shampoo to keep your lovely locks looking just right, take that suggestion.
-Salon products offer better protection and higher ingredient saturation, making them better for your freshly color-treated hair.
+When your stylist suggests a specific salon shampoo to keep your lovely locks looking just right, take that suggestion. offer better protection and higher ingredient saturation, making them better for your freshly color-treated hair.

 As much as there are certain things you should do right after you dye your hair, there are just as many things you shouldn’t do.
 Even if you’re not going to buy a salon shampoo, go out and buy a shampoo specifically for color-treated hair; don’t just keep using the same shampoo.
 You may even want to reduce the amount of shampoo you use to keep your color in longer.
 Additionally, don’t shower in super-hot water.
 Use lukewarm water to avoid stripping color faster.

 Your brand new hair color won’t last forever, but if you take advantage of some pro tips and tricks, it can at least last for a while.
 If you’re going to style your hair with heat, make sure to use heat-protecting products.
 With the existing damage of dyeing, heat damage can multiply exponentially and cause very serious long-lasting damage.